Our 31st Binsted Strawberry Fair

 Don’t expect any bouncy castles or canned music though, this is a traditional country fair!
 With a small group of traditional folk musicians playing in the entrance to the lovely old flint threshing barn where cream teas with strawberries are served, cakes and strawberry scones and other local produce are sold, and the raffle prizes are on display till the vicar calls out the winning numbers; then off to celebrate in the strawberry coloured Pimms Tent.

 There are village fete standards such as sales of books, bottle tombola, bric-a-brac, and ices.
 More unusual are the herbs shrubs and perennials on sale, and the Animal Corners with magic pony, donkeys, turkeys, chicks, owls.
-Craft demonstrations last year included cane chair making and pole lathe turning; new this year are traditional witches’ broom-making, and the chance for children to learn how to make Bird Feeders from natural materials gathered in Tortington Common, part of Binsted Woods Local Wildlife Site.
+Craft demonstrations last year included cane chair making and pole lathe turning; new in 2017 were traditional witches’ broom-making, and the chance for children to learn how to make Bird Feeders from natural materials gathered in Tortington Common, part of Binsted Woods Local Wildlife Site.

 We had a Green Man – a figure of nature and man united – at the Fair in 2016.
-This year with the A27 public consultation imminent he stayed in the woods, but there’s a figure of him on the Village Waymarker and his presence in Binsted says something about the place and why it’s so special.
-We hope more people than ever will keep coming to the Strawberry Fair, and find out more about the Arundel A27 threat from stands there.
-But mostly we hope they will just keep on having a really good time in Binsted in support of good causes, which is what we’re all about.
+In 2017, with the A27 public consultation imminent, the Green Manstayed in the woods.
+There’s a figure of him on the Village Waymarker.
+His presence in Binsted says something about the place and why it’s so special.
+We hope more people than ever will keep coming to the Strawberry Fair, and find out more about the good things being done to protect our countryside from stands here.
+But mostly we hope everyone will just keep on having a really good time in Binsted in support of good causes.
+That's what we’re all about.

 Save Our Strawberry Fair!

 Arundel Bypass Neighbourhood Committee also exhibit at the Fair, with an update on the work of Highways England looking at possible Arundel A27 improvement options.
-One of the possible routes for an offline Arundel Bypass could go through the Strawberry Fair fields.
+In Aug-Oct 2017, Highways England consulted on three Options, one of which would go so close to the Fair fields as to make the event, which is above all a celebration of community in tranquility of natural countryside, unviable for the future.
 The community are counting on widespread support from the many friends of Binsted to support ABNC in opposing this route, so that Binsted's Strawberry Fair tradition can continue, and continue to benefit our charities.

-Click here and email ABNC your contact details to keep informed about this threat to the Strawberry Fair; but don't let any such worry spoil your enjoyment of the next Fair!
+Click here to email ABNC your contact details to keep informed about this threat to the Strawberry Fair; but don't let any such worry spoil your enjoyment of the next Fair!

 Strawberry Fair Committee Contacts